ToothlessGear/node-gcm/README.md

   recreateKeyIfMissing: true
 });

+// Operation for removing registration IDs form an existing notification key
+//
+// A notification key will be automatically deleted if all registrationIDs
+// are removed.
+var addOperation = new gcm.Operation({
+  operationType: 'remove',
+  notificationKeyName: 'appUser-Chris',
+  notificationKey: 'yourlongnotificationkeystring',
+  registrationIds: ['regId3']
+});

 // Run an operation
-opRunner.performOperation(operation, function(err, result) {
+opRunner.performOperation(createOperation, function(err, result) {
   if (err) console.error(err);
   if (result.notification_key) {
-    // store the notification key for later use
+    // Store the notification key for later use.
+    // Each successful operation returns a notification_key, and
+    // it is recommended that the stored notification key be updated
+    // with the returned value.
   } else {
     console.error('Did not receive notification key');
   }